XHREC-FM

 XHREC-FM is a radio station on 104.9 FM in Villahermosa, Tabasco, Mexico.
+It is owned by Grupo Radiorama, It is operated by Multimedios Radio and carries Variety hits format known as La Lupe from Multimedios Radio.

 History

 XEREC-AM 940 received its concession on April 25, 1991.
 It was originally located in Reforma, Chiapas, about 26 km southwest of Villahermosa.
-By the 2000s, it had moved into Tabasco.

-XEREC migrated to FM in 2010.
+By 2002 it had moved into Tabasco, initially operating as Mariachi Estéreo.
+In mid-2004, XEREC affiliated with Televisa Radio to be the repeater in Villahermosa of the W Radio network.
+On September 17, 2008, XEREC and XEVHT-AM 1270 swapped formats, and XEREC became a romantic station known as Romántica.